-For instructions on invoking the VM executable and supplying arguments, please refer to the documentation provided by the target platform supplier and Appendix B.1 of this manual.
+For instructions on invoking the VM executable and supplying arguments, please refer to the documentation provided by the supplier of the target platform and Appendix B.1 of this manual.
 There, JamaicaVM's requirements on target platforms (if applicable) and platform-specific limitations are documented as well.